-Man who shot and killed two women in 1994 executed in Georgia
+Scotty Morrow, who shot and killed two women in 1994, executed in Georgia

 A man who killed his ex-girlfriend and another woman nearly 25 years ago was executed Thursday evening in Georgia.

-The Georgia attorney general's office said in a statement that 52-year-old Scotty Garnell Morrow was pronounced dead at 9.38pm Thursday following an injection of pentobarbital at the state prison in Jackson.
+The Georgia attorney general's office said in a statement that 52-year-old Scotty Garnell Morrow was pronounced dead following an injection of pentobarbital at the state prison in Jackson.

 Morrow was convicted of the fatal shootings of ex-girlfriend Barbara Ann Young and her friend Tonya Woods at Young's home in Gainesville in December 1994.
 Prosecutors said at trial that Morrow shot the two women and another woman when they turned him away as he tried to get Young to take him back.
 The third woman survived.